-Retina specialists are specialized eye doctors who treat only diseases of the retina.
+Retina doctors are specialized eye doctors who treat only diseases of the retina.
 We are medical doctors that are board certified in Ophthalmology, a specialty of medicine/surgery dealing with the diseases of the eye and the surrounding tissues, including the eyelids, eye muscles, eye orbit/socket, optic nerve and the optic tracts as they run from the back of the eye to their final destination in the occipital lobe, in the back of the brain.
 Because of the many different aspects necessary for the proper function of the eye, ophthalmology has been divided into a number of subspecialties.
 One of these is the specialty of retina.
-To become a retina specialist requires a 2 yrs fellowship beyond the standard ophthalmology residency.
+Becoming a retina doctor requires a 2 year fellowship beyond the standard ophthalmology residency.

-The retina specialist focuses his work on the retina, which is the sensory portion of the eye, the vasculature that supports the retina, and out of necessity, the vitreous which is the jelly material that fills the central cavity of the eye.
-The Retina specialist is most often called upon when vision can no longer be improved after appropriate glasses have been prescribed and/or cataract surgery to determine the cause of the persistent decreased vision, or if there is any abnormality noted in the back of the eye on routine eye examination.
+The retina doctor focuses his work on the retina, which is the sensory portion of the eye, the vasculature that supports the retina, and out of necessity, the vitreous which is the jelly material that fills the central cavity of the eye.
+The retina dpecialist is most often called upon when vision can no longer be improved after appropriate glasses have been prescribed and/or cataract surgery to determine the cause of the persistent decreased vision, or if there is any abnormality noted in the back of the eye on routine eye examination.